This safe DIY slime recipe is completely worry-free. Super easy and FUN! My daughter says it is so addictive!

 It only takes 3 ingredients to make this butter slime.
 The addition of clay makes it holds its shape.

-If you don’t have glue you can make slime without glue.
-This recipe uses 3 in one shampoo.
+Believe it or not, you can make it without glue.
+This recipe uses three-in-one shampoo and salt.
 It isn’t as stretchy as the regular but is still fun to play with.
-Warm hands do cause this slime to melt.
+Warm hands do cause this one to melt.